Harkins12345/Rockar-GraphQL-App/README.md

 To demonstrate your OOP and Unit Testing skills

 ### Task
-Create an endpoint at which the designed data packet can be sent to.

-Create the response, as outlined in the design to response in a valid JSON format.
+Create a GraphQL endpoint (schema, resolvers and application) at which we could query for Customer and Product details, where an identifier was provided.
+The response should be in valid JSON format

-The product.csv and customer.csv file contain dummy data in order to fulfil the request - it is expected that data can be sourced from either a .csv file or DB connection (to be configuration from an .env file).
+The product.csv and customer.csv file contain dummy data in order to fulfil the request - it is expected that data can be sourced from either a .csv file or DB connection (to be configurable via an .env file).

 Whilst no external connection will be required, where appropriate stub out any external data connection.